GRIDAPPSD/app-deconfliction/service/README.md

 \<APPS\> is a shorthand code composed of the first letters for each of the competing apps to run.
 The possible apps are resilience, code "r" or "R"; decarbonization, code "d" or "D", and profit_cvr, code "p" or "P".
 Thus, "rdp" would run all three apps and "rd" would run resilience and decarbonization without profit_cvr.

 \<OPTLIB\> is the optional name of the optimization library to use for competing apps.
-If the value is either "cvxpy" or "CVXPY", then the CVXPY library will be used.
-Otherwise, the PuLP library will be used.
+If the value is "pulp" then the PuLP library will be used.
+Otherwise, the CVXPY library will be used.

 \<INTERVAL\> is the optional integer value in seconds at which competing apps will perform optimizations and send setpoints requests via CIM DifferenceBuilder messages.
 The value, if specified, must be a multiple of 3 for compatibility with GridLAB-D simulations.
 If not specified, the competing apps will use an appropriate default value such as 15 seconds, meaning an optimization will be performed every fifth simulation measurements message from GridLAB-D. A value of 3 corresponds to an optimization for every GridLAB-D measurements message.
 In cases other than stress testing the deconfliction service it is recommended a multiple of 3 in the range of 9-18 be used.
 Better yet, omit this optional argument unless there is an important reason for specifying it.